astrotime/timenomad_app/collections/_posts/2018-12-22-saturn-pluto-conjunction-year-2019.md

     <div class="col-9">
       <div class="row">
         <h3>How to discover long-term aspects using Time Nomad</h3>
-        <p><a href="/documentation/how-to-calculate-astrological-aspects-transits-retrogrades.html">Learn how to discover the timing of Saturn – Pluto conjunction</a> using the <em>Chart Event Explorer</em> tool that is an integral part of Time Nomad app.</p>
+        <p><a href="/documentation/how-to-calculate-astrological-aspects-transits-retrogrades.html">Learn how to discover the timing of Saturn – Pluto conjunction</a> using the <em>Chart Event Explorer</em> tool that is an integral part of Time Nomad astrological app.</p>
         <p><em>Chart Event Explorer</em> allows to instantly reveal and explore nearly any astrological event:</p>
         <ul>
         <li>Planetary aspects and transits</li>